acmsigsoft/EmpiricalStandards/docs/ReadMe.md

 ## How to use the attribute customization tables for each standards

-This "attribute_customizations" incluodes customization for each checklist within each standards under their corresponding file ending with "_table", allowing us to customize features we want specific to each checklist
+This "attribute_customizations" includes customization for each checklist within each standards under their corresponding file ending with "_table", allowing us to customize features we want specific to each checklist

 ### Functionality Includes